• A Small Update Changed Everything: My mtDNA Genetic Genealogy Journey

 ♥︎ Krista

-• Iron Roads and Irish Labor: Building Maine’s Railway
+• Iron Roads and Irish Labor: Building Maine’s Railroad

-In the 1840s, echoes of a new sound emerged from Maine’s forests: the rhythmic bang of hammers and picks striking upon granite and iron.
+In the 1840s, echoes of a new sound emerged from Maine’s forests: the rhythmic bang of hammers striking upon granite and iron.
 Within a few years, the promise of progress had reached the northernmost corner of Maine and other northern New England States.
 Portland’s merchants dreamed of an economic lifeline tethering their city to the Canadian interior, a rail artery stretching from their Atlantic port to Montreal.
-Out of that ambition came the Atlantic and St. Lawrence Railroad, a venture that would carve through forests, mountains, crossing rivers, and, most enduringly, be made in the blood and sweat of immigrant labor.
+Out of that ambition came the Atlantic and St. Lawrence Railroad, a venture that would carve through forests, mountains, crossing rivers, and, most enduringly, be made in the blood, sweat, and lives of immigrant labor.

 When construction began in 1846, Maine’s labor market was unprepared for the scale of the task at hand.
-Local men, including farmers and tradesmen, were seemingly unwilling to endure the brutal, backbreaking manual labor required by the work.
+It was said that local men, such as the farm laborers and tradesmen, were seemingly unwilling to endure the brutal, backbreaking manual labor required by the work.
 The company’s leaders, however, quickly identified where to look to fill the much-needed labor force.

 “Notice to Laborers” Portland Press Herald (Portland, Maine), Friday, June 25, 1847, p.
 3. Link